mattbber/LBXconsulting-project/README.md

 - [Contributing](#contributing)
 - [License](#license)

+# Data_cleaning
-#Data_cleaning - shows how the data was cleaned ready for analysis
+- shows how the data was cleaned ready for analysis

 The complete project - this shows how data was analysed and visualised to suggest changes to the client